chikeezeh/rhcsa_study_note/notes/week10.md

 # source: cheat.sh/podman
 ```
 #### Kickstart (Automate Linux Installation)
+Kickstart is a method to automate the Linux installation without the need for any intervention from the user.
+This can be used to select the system configuration, drive partitions, packages to be installed etc.

 ##### Steps for Kickstart
 1. Choose a Kickstart server and create/edit a Kickstart file